 It was a rough week for the U.S. stock market.
 A mass rethinking of the future of inflation and interest rates took place, with bearish assumptions gaining the upper hand.
 Fed Chairman Powell’s more hawkish Jackson Hole speech over a week ago has set the tone for skittish selling by hedge funds and regular investors.
 And, a trickle of business guidance warnings has become more pronounced over time since the beginning of the summer.
 At this point, Wall Street is preparing for a recession in the overall economy going into 2023.
 Adding to the negativity, real and reasonable doubts about whether the Fed will come to the rescue on further market weakness are now mainstream sentiment.

-My personal market musings and forecast has fluctuated from very bearish to start the year, to more constructive (even optimistic) at the stock market lows in May-June, to wondering out loud in late July and August if another round of serious liquidations is coming this fall.
+My personal market musings and forecast has fluctuated from very bearish to start the year, to more constructive (even optimistic) at the stock market lows in May-June, to wondering out loud in late July and August if another round of serious liquidation is coming this fall.
 I have written several articles over the past few weeks discussing the probability of a developing liquidity crisis here, and the likelihood the Russell 2000 index would rollover here and lead the market lower again into September-October.

 However, I am very much a right and left-brain thinker, simultaneously.
-I can be very bullish on a list of stocks, while I am bearishly-positioned overall in portfolio design, with hedges and positions that increase in value as index values decline.
+I can be very bullish on a list of stocks, while I am bearishly-positioned overall in portfolio design, with hedges and shorts/options that increase in value as index values decline.
 Plus, my purpose on Seeking Alpha is to provide simple buy ideas for readers who may disagree with my macroeconomic calls, but love my stock picking performance.
 For sure, each individual will have their own view of market direction and future potential.
 I encourage all investors to go their own way deciding risks and rewards for themselves on individual company names and weightings in portfolio construction.
 (Note: I am admittedly wrong about immediate market direction half of the time.)

 I am not happy with losing money, as stock market prices declined sharply last week.
 Yet, I am thankful our Volume Breakout Report picks had a decent week in relation to the big declines in the S&P 500 and Russell 2000 averages.
 Slight relative gains (actually losing less money) were achieved over the past five trading days.
-Pictured below are graphs of 27 VBR picks over the previous six weeks for price performance (excluding dividends and trading costs), in comparison to the mainstream blue-chip SPDR S&P 500 ETF (SPY) and the iShares Russell 2000 ETF (IWM), the closest peer index for the majority of individual selections in this article.
+Drawn below are graphs of 27 previous VBR picks over the last six weeks measuring price performance (excluding dividends and trading costs) in comparison to the mainstream blue-chip SPDR S&P 500 ETF (SPY) and the iShares Russell 2000 ETF (IWM), the closest peer index for the majority of individual selections in this article.

 The latest six weeks of choices have "outperformed" the various index changes by +5.15% for a mean average against the IWM and +4.47% vs. the SPY, measured from Friday closing prices and explained in each weekend VBR article.
 Again, these impressive returns have occurred over six weeks or less.